Shinichirō Watanabe

-Shinichirō Watanabe (渡辺 信一郎, Watanabe Shin'ichirō) is a Japanese anime television and film director, best known for directing the critically acclaimed and commercially successful anime series Cowboy Bebop, Samurai Champloo, Space Dandy, Terror in Resonance, and Carole & Tuesday.
-Considered an auteur of Japanese animation by film and television critics, Watanabe's work is characterized by evocative uses of music, mature themes, and the incorporation of multiple genres.
+Shinichirō Watanabe (渡辺 信一郎, Watanabe Shin'ichirō) is a Japanese anime television and film director, best known for directing the critically acclaimed and commercially successful anime series Cowboy Bebop, Macross Plus, Samurai Champloo, Space Dandy, Terror in Resonance, and Carole & Tuesday.
+Watanabe's work is characterized by evocative uses of music, mature themes, and the incorporation of multiple film genres.